abemscac/pies-doc/docs/react/use-ref.md

 Here, we call `SomeRandomLibrary.init()` after the component is mounted, which is the most reasonable timing for initialization.
 The most obvious solution would be to move `SomeRandomLibrary.init()` in `doSomething()` so that we can access `thatFunction()` right after the initialization is done.
 However, since `SomeRandomLibrary.init()` is used to initialize the library, calling it multiple times may lead to unwanted results like waste of resources or errors.
 Therefore, the most appropriate way would be to store `thatFunction()` in a variable so that we can access it later.
 But how can we do this?

 We want to make sure each component instance has its own `thatFunction()`, but we also don't want the component to re-render just because `thatFunction()` is stored in a variable.
-Thus, `useRef()` would be a better option than `useState()` because updating a `MutableRefObject<T>` will not cause the component to re-render, but they both works:
+Thus, `useRef()` would be the best choice here because updating a reference will not cause the component to re-render.
+For example:

 ```tsx showLineNumbers
 import { useRef, useEffect } from 'react'